jaeho-lee/page/content/_index.md

 # RESEARCH
 I am broadly interested in theoretical & algorithmic aspects of ML.
-My recent research focus is on **Efficient Deep Learning.** In particular, in my recent works I try to
+My recent research focus is on **Efficient Deep Learning.** In particular, my latest works aim to
-- Design neat DL algorithms with small memory/computation footprints
+- Train deep models with small memory/computational footprints
 - Understand theoretical properties of resource-constrained learning algorithms.

 I have also worked on the topics of **Machine Bias** and **Robust ML**.
 See my [papers](/papers/) to find out more.